-Returning to work safely following COVID-19 closures
+Returning to work safely following COVID-19 closures and work safely protocols

 The Health Safety Authority (HSA) will carry out workplace inspections and provide guidance for employers.
 If their advice is not implemented, the HSA can shut down the workplace.
 The Workplace Relations Commission (WRC) will also carry out inspections and provide guidance to employers.